-Sale of Unqualified Securities After January 7, 2010
+Sale of Unqualified Securities After January 5, 2010

-3. Corporations Code section 25110 generally prohibits sale, in an issuer transaction, of any security that the Commissioner has not qualified for sale.
+3. Corporations Code section 25110 generally prohibits sale, in an issuer transaction, of any security that has not been qualified for sale.
 Complainant bears the burden in this matter to show that PST engaged in transactions this statute regulates.

 a.
 Securities, within the meaning of the Corporations Code, include corporate stock.
 (Corps.
 Code, § 25019.)
-The matters stated in Finding 1 establish that shares in PST wer esecurities.
+The matters stated in Finding 1 establish that shares in PST were securities.

 b.
 Securities, within the meaning of the Corporations Code, also include "any note" or "evidence of indebtedness."
 (Corps.
-Code,§ 25019.)
+Code, § 25019.)
 The matters stated in Findings 38, 40, and 83 establish that PST's debts to Robert Perez (for the Plan) and to Hermann were securities.